Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm: An equivalent asymptotic formulation of (A.3)

-Establishing whether or not Assumption \ref{ass:compactSpaceOrLyapunov} holds is the most challenging step when using the results of \cite{milinanni2024large} to obtain an LDP for specific choices of proposal distribution $J$, and by extension the MH kernel $K$.
+Establishing whether or not Assumption \ref{ass:compactSpaceOrLyapunov} holds is the most challenging step when using the results of \cite{milinanni2024large} to obtain an LDP for specific choices of proposal distribution $J$.
 Therefore, before considering specific examples, in this section we inspect the assumption in some more detail.
 In particular, we obtain an equivalent formulation of the most demanding part, the relative compactness appearing in \ref{ass:relCompact}, that is tailored to the MCMC setting.

 Given a function $U:\mathbb{R}^d\to[0,\infty)$, we define $F_U:S\to\mathbb{R}$ as